© 2026. The Trustees of Indiana University

 Available On Air Stations

 Steve Robertson works for the city’s utilities department.
 He’s in charge of a couple of lift stations.
-They both lost power so around 11 o’clock he was out making sure the generator backup was working.
+Both lost power, so around 11 p.m.
+Thursday he was out making sure the generator backup was working.

-"The transformers are laying in the middle of the road so there is no power.
-So my generator kicked on and we’re safe because we’re not running any sewer anywhere but like what it’s supposed to,” Robertson said.
+"The transformers are laying in the middle of the road so there is no power,” Robertson said.

 A Fifth Third Bank on West Third street lost a section of its roof and sustained heavy damage.
 At least a couple dozen homes in the Stonechase and Fieldstone neighborhoods off West Third were damaged.

 At the nearby Kia dealership some vehicles were damaged by debris.
 The Monroe County Humane Association campus was hit by the storm.
-Its executive director said all the animals are safe and being cared for.
+Its executive director said all the animals are safe.

-Traffic lights are out all over the west side.
-First responders are asking people to stay off the roads so crews can continue recovery efforts.
+Traffic lights were out all over the west side.
+First responders asked people to stay off the roads so crews could continue recovery efforts.

 Pea size to ping pong ball size hail and strong winds were reported.